-In this six-course certificate program, you’ll gain essential expertise in museum administration, programs, collections, exhibits and community engagement.
-We’ll explore a wide range of institutions and venues, including traditional museums, science centers, historical societies, zoos and botanical gardens.
-You’ll study how to develop and execute engaging programming that attracts visitors, and then apply this learning in a real-world project.
+In this six-course certificate program, you’ll gain in-depth knowledge of museum administration, programs, collections, exhibits and community engagement.
+We’ll explore how these areas apply in a wide range of institutions and venues, including traditional museums, science centers, historical societies, zoos and botanical gardens.
+You’ll then apply this learning by completing a real-world project in the practicum course.

 Professionals who work or volunteer in museums and other institutions, as well as those interested in entering the field.

 WHAT YOU’LL LEARN

 - Strategies for planning and managing new program development

 - How to create, promote and evaluate educational programming for children and adults

 - Fundamental principles of exhibit design, production and maintenance